 Mid-August of this year, first responders, including firefighters and aircraft from 10 different states banded together to fight the July Complex, Blue Jay, Red Salmo Complex, and Apple fires (among others) reaching from one end of the state to the other.
 At the time this was written, the Shady and Glass fires continue to rage in Northern California, evacuating upwards of 17,000 people.

 On top of four straight years of aggressive fires, many of the first responders handling 2020’s barrage of wildfires lacked the full resources needed to do their jobs effectively.
-This, according to SAMHSA, is a significant contributing factor to triggering behavioral health disorders in first responders.
-Research demonstrates that not having enough resources, job-related information, and being required to supervise too many people put first responders at a higher risk for depression and PTSD.
+This, according to SAMHSA, is a significant contributing factor to triggering behavioral health conditions in first responders.
+Research demonstrates that not having enough resources, job-related information, and being required to supervise too many people put first responders at an elevated risk for depression and PTSD.

 - Staying at a scene of disaster for long periods of time